pekalicious/MorningCupOfCoding-Ebook/about.md

 permalink: /about/
 ---

-Morning Cup of Coding is a daily periodical of curated programming news.
+Morning Cup of Coding is a daily periodical of curated programming articles.

 This site contains the daily issues compiled into EPub and Mobi formats.